 Quantum computers can handle a vastly greater number of computations at once in a fraction of the time.
 They are elaborate and expensive, and typically only big corporations have them.

 But the team of computer science graduate students came up with an algorithm for distributing large quantum computations across multiple smaller machines—quantum computers as well as traditional computers—that each handle a piece of the problem.
-Collectively, they achieve the same result as the bigger computer while using a bare fraction of the resources.

-The team authored two academic papers last year describing the algorithm, which could expand public access to quantum computing beyond the corporations that can afford the expensive hardware that’s required for quantum machines.
+Collectively, they achieve the same result as the bigger computer while using a bare fraction of the resources and open the door to quantum computing that requires far less energy.
+The team authored two academic papers last year describing the algorithm, which could expand public access to quantum computing beyond the corporations that can now afford the necessary technology.

 The NSF program provides the students with entrepreneurship training as well as interviews with potential customers for their invention.
 And the students are finding strong interest in the potentially game-changing technology.
 “There is a promising future” in business applications for quantum computing, said doctoral student Shuwen Kan, the lead researcher.
 “People are trying to commercialize it in all aspects, in all industries.”